ericlingit/tiktok-trending/README.md

 ## Website structure

-1. The initial load in is statically generated with some content preloaded, depending on your screen size.
+1. The initial load-in is statically generated with some content preloaded, depending on your screen size.
 1. As you scroll further down, the embedded JavaScript calls Tiktok's content API to fetch more videos.

 Sample request: